madeline-underwood/arm-learning-paths/content/learning-paths/embedded-and-microcontrollers/docker/dockerfile.md

 # ENV ARMLMD_LICENSE_FILE=port@server
 ```
 ## Build docker image

-Use the command:
+Use the following command to build a Docker image named `arm-environment`:

 ```console
 docker build -t arm-environment .
 ```

-to build a docker image named `arm-environment`.
-This name is arbitrary, and can be changed if you wish.
+You can change this name if you wish.

 To change `Dockerfile` arguments from the command line, use the `--build-arg` option.
-For example to build an Arm-hosted docker image:
+For example, to build an Arm-hosted Docker image:
 ```console
 docker build --build-arg ARCH=aarch64 --build-arg ACfE=ARMCompiler6.21_standalone_linux-aarch64.tar.gz --build-arg FVP=FVP_ARM_Std_Library_11.24_11_Linux64_armv8l.tgz -t arm-environment:aarch64 .
 ```

-After a few minutes the docker image will be built and be ready for use.
-You can see all available images with the command:
+After a few minutes the Docker image will be built and ready for use.
+You can see all available images with the following command:

 ```console
 docker images
 ```

 ## Access the docker image

-To interact with your docker image, enter the command:
+To interact with your Docker image, enter the following command:
 ```console
 docker run -i -t arm-environment /bin/bash
 ```

-and you will enter the terminal of the docker image.
+You'll enter the terminal of the Docker image.
 Verify everything is working correctly with, for example:

 ```console
 armclang --version
 ```

-You have created a docker environment containing Arm Compiler for Embedded and the FVP library, which you can share and replicate as needed.
+You've created a Docker environment containing Arm Compiler for Embedded and the FVP library, which you can share and replicate as needed.